 However, in a world-class construction company that understands the importance of safety, they will not make a decision based solely on cost.
 They will use the following criteria:

-The "DART" (Days Away, Restricted, or Job Transferred) is another incident rate used in all industries.
-The DART Rate is the number of CASES with days away from work or job transfer or restrictions (cases on the OSHA 300 log with either column H or I checked) multiplied by 200,000, then divided by total hours worked by all employees during the year covered.
-You can compute the incidence rate for recordable cases involving days away from work, days of restricted work activity, or job transfer using the following formula:
+The "DART" (Days Away, Restricted, or Job Transferred) is incident rate used in all industries.
+The DART Rate is the number of injury and illness cases that resulted in employee days away from work or job transfer or restrictions (cases on the OSHA 300 log with either column H or I checked) multiplied by 200,000 divided by total hours worked by all employees during the year.
+You can compute the DART using the following equation:

-On construction sites total number of hours worked will include your own employees including temporary employees and contractors directly supervised by you plus all contractor/subcontractor employees.
+On construction sites, the total number of hours worked will include your own employees, temporary employees, contractor employees directly supervised by you, and all contractor/subcontractor employees.
 The 200,000 figure in the formula represents the number of hours 100 employees working 40 hours per week, 50 weeks per year would work and provides the standard base for calculating incidence rates.

 The Experience Modification Rate (EMR) has strong impact upon a business.
 It is a number used by insurance companies to gauge both past cost of injuries and future chances of risk.
 The lower the EMR of your business, the lower your worker compensation insurance premiums will be.
 An EMR of 1.0 is considered the industry average.
 (Source: Safety Management Group).